-If you or your spouse or partner are receiving child benefit, and either of your incomes are expected to be £50,000 to £60,000, one of you will have to pay tax - the High Income Child Benefit Tax Charge.
+If you or your spouse/partner are receiving child benefit and either of your incomes are expected to be between £50,000 and £60,000, one of you will have to pay tax - the High Income Child Benefit Tax Charge, essentially a claw-back of your child benefit.
 The amount of the charge depends on the total child benefit received and the extent to which 'adjusted net income' exceeds £50,000.
 Making donations to charity through Gift Aid can reduce your taxable income to below the threshold at which you would start to lose out.
 This is also important for individuals with incomes just above £100,000, as the PA is reduced by £1 for every £2 of income over this figure.